atsign-foundation/open_source_app_default/README.md

 ### Now for a little internet optimism

 # Template README
-This is template repository specifically for open-source app maintainers, with code (at_app), contributing guides, and packages.
+This is a template repository specifically for open-source app maintainers, with code (at_app), contributing guides, and packages.
 You can fork this repo to launch your open-source project.
 See (github.com/atsign-foundation/privatefit) as an example open-source project built on the @platform.

 ## App Overview
 Start with an overview of your app.
 Open with intent - we welcome contributions - we want pull requests and to hear about issues.